Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Also, you spend approximately 20-25% of the time you sleep in the “rapid eye movement” stage.

-During this part of the sleep cycle, your body is loses some ability to adjust your inner temperature to the surrounding air temperature.
-(4)
+During this part of the sleep cycle, you lose some of your ability to thermoregulate, i.e., to adjust your inner temperature to the surrounding air temperature.

 So when the room temperature is too warm, your body starts to heat up which can wake you and make it hard to get back to sleep.